mikebeaton/BootHelperPkg/README.md

 ## Credits

-An early version was inspired by, and based on, Barry K. Nathan's setvars program from the big-sur-micropatcher.
+An early version was inspired by and based on Barry K. Nathan's setvars program from the big-sur-micropatcher.

 The code to enter console mode is taken from OpenCore and is used, and made available here, under the BSD license.